A digital quantum simulation of the Agassi model: Acknowledgements

-{\it Acknowledgements.} This work was partially supported by the Consejer\'{\i}a de Econom\'{\i}a, Conocimiento, Empresas y Universidad de la Junta de Andaluc\'{\i}a (Spain) under Groups FQM-160, FQM-177, and FQM-370, by the Spanish Ministerio de Ciencia e Innovaci\'on, ref.
-FIS2017-88410-P, PGC2018-095113-B-I00, PID2019-104002GB-C21 and PID2019-104002GB-C22, as well as by the European Commission, ref.
-H2020-INFRAIA-2014-2015 (ENSAR2) and by European Regional Development Fund (ERDF), ref.\ SOMM17/6105/UGR.
-Resources supporting this work were provided by the CEAFMC and Universidad de Huelva High Performance Computer (HPC@UHU) funded by ERDF/MINECO project UNHU-15CE-2848
+This work was partially supported by the Consejer\'{\i}a de Econom\'{\i}a, Conocimiento, Empresas y Universidad de la Junta de Andaluc\'{\i}a (Spain) under Groups FQM-160, FQM-177, and FQM-370, and under projects P20-00617, P20-00764, P20-01247, UHU-1262561, and US-1380840; by grants PGC2018-095113-B-I00, PID2019-104002GB-C21, PID2019-104002GB-C22, and PID2020-114687GB-I00 funded by MCIN/AEI/10.13039/50110001103 and ``ERDF A way of making Europe'' and by ERDF, ref.\ SOMM17/6105/UGR.
+Resources supporting this work were provided by the CEAFMC and Universidad de Huelva High Performance Computer (HPC@UHU) funded by ERDF/MI\-NE\-CO project UNHU-15CE-2848.